alserene/custom_gammainc/README.md

 # Instructions

 ### Package/dependency Manager
 To get the notebook running with custom_gammainc, I recommend you to use [Poetry](https://python-poetry.org/).
 Instructions for use are below.
-If you need help installing, let me know :)

 ### Setup
 1. Clone code from GitHub
 ```